Learning Quantum

 1

 Here we are.
-If AND are 1, we get 1.
+If aaa AND bbb are 1, we get 1.
 In any other situation, we get 0.

-We'll see later on that for more complex combinations of bits, we can define a transformation matrix for these operations which takes our input and produces the output.
+We'll see later on that for more complex combinations of bits, we can define a for these operations which takes our input and produces the output.